 People like familiarity.
 When they read your posts it should feel like popping on a comfortable pair of slippers.

 What do I mean by that?
 I'm talking about your tone of voice, your turn of phrase, even how you lay out your posts.
+In a nutshell, I'm talking about your brand.
 If this is completely random each time then it will be confusing for readers and often a bit disappointing.
 That lovely warm tone in your last post that made them come back for more has suddenly changed and now they don't feel like they know you at all....booo!

 11) Be Different